+The Attacker and Defender total their armies' Force at the battlefield.
 An army's Force is the total of the Force of all unbowed Personalities and Followers in it.
-(Items modify their Personality's Force, bowed or unbowed.)
+Remember that Items modify their Personality's Force directly, whether or not they are bowed (see p. ).
+A side with no units has zero Force.